grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/backporting/index.md

 flowchart TD

 D1{Is the change documenting a new feature?}
-D2{Is the feature going to be released in the next version of Grafana?}
+D2{Is the feature going to be released in<br>a future version of Grafana that<br>doesn't yet have a release branch?}
 D3{Is the change a fix for a typo?}
 D4{Is the change a documentation refactoring?}
 T1[Add the `no-backport` label.]